yablochko8/semantic-search-fonts/COOKBOOK.md

 If you're dealing with a larger dataset, you can see more details on adding an index in [my previous guide](https://lui.ie/guides/semantic-search-colors).

-## Step 10 - Create an RPC Function to search by embedding
+## Step 13 - Create an RPC Function to search by embedding

-Usually when you want to call this DB from code you'll use the supabase SDK, and that will have predefined functions to let you add, delete, update etc.
+Usually when we want to call a Supabase database from code we use the Supabase SDK, and that will have predefined functions to let you add, delete, update etc.

-Calling for results sorted by embedding distance is beyond the scope of the current Supabase SDK, so we'll need to create our own custom function that we can call in a controlled way.
+However, calling for results sorted by embedding distance is beyond the scope of their current SDK, so we'll need to create our own custom function that we can call in a controlled way.

 This is called an RPC (Remote Procedure Call) Function.